 From Diana: Does Lulu have something instead of spending money on something else?

-Lulu offers free to use print-on-demand and ebook publishing, as well as our Global Distribution service.
-We also have an open API for web designers who want to incorporate print-on-demand directly into their website.
+Lulu offers free-to-use print-on-demand and ebook publishing, as well as our Global Distribution service.
+We also have an open API for web designers who want to incorporate print-on-demand directly into their websites.
 That’s free to use as well.
-And we offer a simple ecommerce application for Shopify called Lulu xPress (you guessed it, that is free to use as well).
+And we offer a simple ecommerce application for Shopify called Lulu Direct (you guessed it, that is free to use as well).

 But we don’t offer any kind of file creation or layout software.
 That’s just beyond the scope of what we can provide creators.
 And there are so many great tools out there already that we didn’t want to spend our developer’s time building clones of existing page layout tools.